 The power switch button, when pressed, turns on the notebook's power.
 Press it again to turn computer power off.
-Whenever the notebook is in "Save-to-file" suspend mode, the power switch button serves as a manual resume switch that allows you to continue your application work at the place you last left it before the suspend mode was activated.
+Whenever the notebook is in "Save-to-file" suspend mode, the power switch button serves as a manual resume switch, allowing you to continue your application work where you left off.

 NOTE: Always wait for a few seconds between turning off and turning on the power.
-Likewise, check to see if the power switch is turned off before installing the power supply.